What is a VC Term Sheet?

 The investor rights section highlights registration rights, lock-up provision, information rights, right to participate in future rounds, and employee stock option specifics

-- Registration Rights: right to register shares with SEC so that investor can sell on the public market
+- Registration Rights: right to register shares with SEC so that investors can sell on the public market

 - Lock-up Provision: establishes the timing limitations for sale in case of an IPO